The visual representation of one of your annotation objects.

 Annotation views remain anchored to the map at the point specified by their associated annotation object.
 Although they scroll with the map contents, annotation views reside in a separate display layer and are not scaled when the size of the visible map region changes.

-Annotation views support the concept of a selection state, which determines whether the view is unselected, selected, or selected and displaying a standard callout view.
+Additionaly, annotation views support the concept of a selection state, which determines whether the view is unselected, selected, or selected and displaying a standard callout view.
 The user toggles between the selection states through interactions with the annotation view.
 In the unselected state, the annotation view is displayed but not highlighted.
 In the selected state, the annotation is highlighted but the callout is not displayed.
 And finally, the annotation can be displayed both with a highlight and a callout.
 The callout view displays additional information such as a title string and controls for viewing more information.
 The title information is provided by the annotation object but your annotation view is responsible for providing any custom controls.
-For more information, see the subclassing notes.
+For more information, see Subclassing Notes.

 Whenever you initialize a new annotation view, you should always specify a reuse identifier for that view.
 As annotation views are no longer needed, the map view may put them into a reuse queue.
 As new annotations are added to the map view, the delegate object can then dequeue and reconfigure an existing view (rather than create a new one) using the